brentp/bwa-meth/README.md

          $FQ1 $FQ2

 This will create $PREFIX.bam and $PREFIX.bam.bai.
-The output will pass Picard-tools ValidateSam (thanks to samtools fixmate) and will have the reads in the correct location (flipped from G => A reference).
+The output will pass Picard-tools ValidateSam and will have the reads in the correct location (flipped from G => A reference).

 Handles clipped alignments and indels correctly.
 Fastqs can be gzipped